Top Budgeting Tips for Single Parents

 Once you’ve mastered your day-to-day finances, you may want to look toward your two big long-term financial security goals: retirement and your children’s college education.

-You may want to start by contributing to any employer-sponsored 401(k) plan.
-If your employer is matching contributions, it can be a good idea to chip in at least enough to get the match (otherwise you’re turning away free money!).
+You may want to begin by contributing to any employer-sponsored 401(k) plan.
+If your employer is matching 401(k) contributions, it can be a good idea to chip in at least enough to get the match (otherwise you’re turning away free money!).
 Or you can set up an IRA; even $25 or $50 a month at first is a start.

-When you’re in the habit of regularly contributing to a retirement savings account, you may want to turn your attention to saving for college: An ESA (education savings account) or 529 college savings fund can help you save towards college expenses while getting a tax break.
+When you’re in the habit of regularly contributing to a retirement savings account, you may want to turn your attention to saving for college: An ESA (education savings account) or 529 college savings fund can help you save towards college expenses while typically getting a tax break.

 7. Automating Your Finances